ioliveros/github-api-client/README.md

 Pull requests are welcome.
 For major changes, please open an issue first to discuss what you would like to change.

 Please make sure to update tests as appropriate.

+Concerns, feedback or just want to get in touch?
+Email me: ioliveros.dev@gmail.com

 ## License
 [MIT](https://choosealicense.com/licenses/mit/)